jtc27/CV/README.md

 #### Communication

 - As an educator I was always preparing for the classroom.
 I honed my writing and speaking skills in order to effectively reach my audience.
-I have received much praise for my teaching and speaking abilities
+I have received much praise for my teaching and speaking abilities.
+Even with my partners and teams at Makers Academy I sought to communicate with clarity and brevity, and also in a timely manner.

 #### Leadership